- Inferno 31 anticipates Inferno 34; the giants are anticipations of Lucifer

 Much of Inferno has been devoted to an investigation of the problems of deceit and fraudulence inherent in the medium of language.
 As we saw in Inferno 17, Geryon was from the first associated with Arachne and with the perils of mimetic art.
 And yet, deeply aware as he is of the ways in which language can be used to deceive and abuse, Dante remains committed to the idea that without language we are less than human.
 Throughout Inferno semiotic abuse has been presented in a dazzling array of linguistic and literary vestments.
 Now we have arrived at a semiosis that cannot connect at all: we have arrived at the idea of a parlare a vòto, a speech into the void, a discourse in which the signifier will never bear any relation to the signified.

-Inferno 31 begins with Virgilio applying his tongue — his speech — to the multiple and proper offices of communication.
-As Virgilio used his tongue to cause Dante shame with his severe rebuke at the end of the previous canto, so now (at the beginning of Inferno 31) he uses it to offer the sweet balm of comfort.
+Inferno 31 begins with Virgilio’s mouth, with his applying his tongue — his speech — to the multiple and proper offices of communication.
+As Virgilio used his tongue to cause Dante shame with his severe rebuke at the end of Inferno 30, so now, at the beginning of Inferno 31, Virgilio uses his tongue to offer the sweet balm of comfort.

-The canto ends with an anticipation of Lucifer’s mouth: a mouth that does not speak, does not communicate, but only devours.
-Lucifer devours, and Lucifer is devoured: Antaeus places the travelers on “the floor that devours Lucifer with Judas” — “al fondo che divora / Lucifero con Giuda” (Inf.
-31.142-43).
+As Inferno 31 begins with Virgilio’s mouth, so it ends with an anticipation of Lucifer’s mouth: a mouth that does not speak, does not communicate, but only devours.
+Lucifer devours, and Lucifer is devoured: Antaeus places the travelers on “the floor that devours Lucifer with Judas” (“al fondo che divora / Lucifero con Giuda” [Inf.
+31.142-43]).

-The anticipation of Lucifer’s devouring but non-communicating mouth, now in turn devoured by Hell (“the floor that devours”), will be the Inferno’s final image of a brute matter devoid of speech, because devoid of the light of reason.
+Lucifer’s devouring but non-communicating mouth, itself devoured by Hell (“the floor that devours”), is Inferno’s final image of brute matter devoid of speech, because devoid of the light of reason.
 For Lucifer does not have what the giants still have, as Dante specifies in Inferno 31.49-57, where he opines that it is just as well that Nature has left off making creatures who are as large as elephants and whales but, unlike elephants and whales (Dante does not know what we know about the cognition of animals), still possess the ability to reason:

 E s’ella d’elefanti e di balene non si pente, chi guarda sottilmente, più giusta e più discreta la ne tene; ché dove l’argomento de la mente s’aggiugne al mal volere e a la possa, nessun riparo vi può far la gente.
 (Inf.
 31.52-57)

-The “argomento della mente” — “ability to reason” (Inf.
+The “argomento della mente” — “the mind’s reasoning” (Inf.
 31.55) — is what produces language, and it is what makes us human.
-The inhumanity of humans, signaled by our failures with respect to language, is what engages Dante’s imagination in the last canti of Inferno.
+The inhumanity of humans, signaled by our failures with respect to language, is what engages Dante’s imagination in these last canti of Inferno.